What Is Organizational Leadership?

 Transformation

 Leaders with strong organizational leadership skills can function as change agents in communities or organizations seeking to make significant transformations.
-They are prepared to generate, transform and apply leadership practices that lead to actionable change.
-As a result, organizational leaders can make a broad and lasting impact—in schools, communities, government, healthcare and public and private organizations.
+They’re prepared to generate, transform and apply leadership practices that lead to actionable change.
+As a result, organizational leaders can make a broad and lasting impact — in schools, communities, government, health care, and public and private organizations.

 Employee Engagement

 Organizational leadership skills create effective leaders who can build trust with stakeholders, including employees.
-According to Gallup, employees are four times as likely to be engaged when they trust their leadership.
-Trust improves employees’ emotional commitment to the organization and its goals.
+According to the global analytics and advisory firm Gallup, employees are four times as likely to be engaged when they trust their leadership.
+Trust improves employees’ emotional commitment to the organization and its goals and helps companies with talent development.

 How Do You Develop Organizational Leadership Skills?

-For working professionals who wish to grow influence and confidence, earning an Ed.D. has the distinct benefit of developing organizational leadership skills.
+Knowing what organizational leadership is can help working professionals take the step toward being leaders that make a difference.
+For those who wish to grow influence and confidence, earning an Ed.D. has the distinct benefit of developing organizational leadership skills.

-Ed.D., which stands for Doctor of Education, is a practitioner-focused doctoral degree.
-Ed.D. students are nonprofit leaders, business leaders, educators, and higher education administrators.
-As graduates, they are prepared with the organizational leadership skills to drive meaningful change in their work environment, with their colleagues, or in the community.
+An Ed.D. is a practitioner-focused doctoral degree.
+Ed.D. students are nonprofit leaders, business leaders, educators and higher education administrators.
+As graduates, they’re prepared with the organizational leadership skills to drive meaningful change in their work environment, with their colleagues or in the community.

 Alicia Hunter is pursuing Marymount’s online Ed.D. to influence the federal and state governance of public school information.
 She said, “My research at Marymount will shift public discourse about the available public school data published by state departments of education, local school districts and third-party sites.”

 Do you want to make a meaningful impact in your field and lead into the future?
-If so, the Marymount online Ed.D. in Educational Leadership and Organizational Innovation could be right for you.
+If so, the online Ed.D. in Educational Leadership and Organizational Innovation at Marymount could be right for you.

-Wherever you want to make a difference, Marymount’s online Ed.D. in Educational Leadership and Organizational Innovation will empower you to lead positive change as an organizational leader.
+Whether you want to make a difference in your organization or community, the online Ed.D. in Educational Leadership and Organizational Innovation at Marymount will empower you to lead positive change as an organizational leader.